 A company may acquire a controlling equity interest that represents less than 100% of an entity that does not meet the definition of a business.
 When this occurs, a noncontrolling interest in the acquired entity is created.
-Assuming the entity holding the asset (or a group of assets) being acquired is not a VIE, we believe that the acquirer would recognize the noncontrolling interest based on its proportionate share of the relative fair value of the net assets acquired on the acquisition date and include the fair value as part of the cost of the asset acquisition.
+Assuming the entity holding the asset (or a group of assets) being acquired is not a VIE, we generally believe that the acquirer should include the fair value of the noncontrolling interest as part of the cost of the asset acquisition and recognize the noncontrolling interest based on its proportionate share of the fair value of the net assets acquired on the acquisition date.

-Illustration 3 provides an example that may be helpful when determining how to account for such a transaction.
+Illustration 4 provides an example that may be helpful when determining how to account for such a transaction.

-Illustration 3 - Acquisition of a controlling interest of less than 100% in another entity that is not a business
+Illustration 4 - Acquisition of a controlling interest of less than 100% in another entity that is not a business